Staff and Faculty Awards

 Our university community recognizes the outstanding contributions of our 2023 staff and faculty award recipients – individuals who exemplify USask's commitment to be the university the world needs.

-Please note, the Distinguished Researcher Award and Master Teacher Award will be recognized and presented at Convocation.
+Please note, the Distinguished Researcher Award and USask Distinguished Teacher Award will be recognized and presented at Convocation.

 President's Staff Excellence Award